 Section 7 provides a glossary of all terms and definitions with a specific meaning to the OCCI specification suite.
 However, for reader convenience, a sub-set of the glossary is provided here as well.
+The following terminology capabilities In the context of Entity sub-types capabilities refer to the Attributes and Actions exposed by an entity instance.

-The following terminology has specific meaning in the OCCI context:
+89 has specific meaning in the OCCI context: